andersbogsnes/homepage/content/presentations/apis/3_fastapi.md

 ## Posting data

-One of the features of FastAPI is using pydantic to do data validation of anything coming into it.
+One of the features of FastAPI is using the `pydantic` library to do data validation.

 ---